 - AM Best rating: Unknown

-- Certified B Corp means that the company has high social and environmental standards
+- Certified B Corp company with high social and environmental standards

-- Lemonade donates unclaimed money from customers’ premiums to the charity of customers’ choice with the Lemonade Giveback program
+- Leftover money from customers’ premiums is donated to the nonprofit of the customer’s choice

 - Customers receive replacement cost coverage